-- Youth Observers
+- Youth Trustees

 - Associational Committees

-Youth can also serve on various committees on the Associational level.
-One way to join a committee is through the Nominating Committee, which nominates candidates for elected positions.
+Youth can also serve on various other committees on the Associational level.
+One way to join a committee is through the UUA Nominating Committee, which nominates candidates for elected positions.
 Another way is through the Committee on Committees which appoints members to the various committees of the Board.
 If you're interested in these opportunities, contact Bart Frost at yayadirector [at] uua [dot] org and we'll connect you.

 Resources for Leaders